peregrinebalas/readyOrNot/README.md

 # readyOrNot
-A real world hide and seek game
+A mobile platform hide and seek application